Meet our speakers

 Keynote Speakers & Panel Members

-In 2010, she became actively involved in setting up a multi-lingual free school near Oxford and joined the River Learning Trust in 2019.
-Benedicte was awarded CFO of the year at the 2023 MAT excellence awards for her contribution to system leadership and innovation and received the School Resource Management of the year award for the River Learning Trust at the 2024 National Schools Awards.
+Benedicte’s leadership has been widely recognised — she was named CFO of the Year at the 2023 MAT Excellence Awards and received the School Resource Management Award for the River Learning Trust at the 2024 National Schools Awards.

 Vicki is further enhancing her expertise by undertaking a Senior Leader Apprenticeship/Master's in Educational Leadership with NITE/Coventry University.
 Passionate about developing the School Business Leader role, she is committed to ensuring high-quality education for all children